bmw-software-engineering/trlc/language-reference-manual/LRM.md

 There are three types of files:

-* `.rls` They contains the user-defined type definitions
+* `.rls` They contains the user-defined type definitions and optionally user-defined warnings or checks
-* `.check` They contain user-defined warning or error messages for these types
+* `.check` They contain only user-defined warning or error messages for types declared in `.rsl` files
 * `.trlc` They contain instances of the types (this is where your requirements go)